Texas Criminal and Traffic Leads and Direct Mail

 Where do you collect the leads from?
 It depends on the county.
 In some counties we collect it from the clerk of court.
 In other counties, we collect it from the jail/sheriff's office.

 Types of service: We have two types of service: the Traditional Service and the Full Service.
-With the Traditional Service, we collect leads on newly filed Texas criminal and traffic cases.
+With the Traditional Service, we collect leads on new Texas criminal arrests and traffic cases.
 We filter these leads according to your specifications in terms of the counties you are interested in, the types of charges (cases) you are interested in, and your general marketing strategy.
 We can then send you a spreadsheet containing these leads.
 You only pay for the leads we send you and we only send you the leads that you want.
 In addition, we also offer a free mail merge service.
 If you email us your letters, we will keep them on file, and then each day, Monday through Friday, we will mail merge the leads into your letters and then email you the already mail-merged letters ready for printing.
 If you plan to use labels to address your mail pieces, you can email us the brand and number of labels you use, and we can set up free, daily mail merge into your labels.

 For the Full Service, we handle the entire process for you, from collecting the newly filed Texas criminal and traffic cases (the leads), filtering them to your specifications in terms of counties, types of charges that you are interested in, and any other strategy that you have.
 We then print your envelopes and letters in full color and mail off your mail pieces (advertisements).
 We mail each day, Monday through Friday.
 We are professional mailers and maintain multiple permits with USPS.